Readless

 Key Takeaways

-• Email digest services can reduce reading time by 80% or more
+• Email digest services consolidate newsletters into one summary, reducing reading time by 70–80%

-• AI-powered tools like Readless automatically summarize newsletter content
+• AI-powered tools like Readless automatically extract key insights — no manual curation needed

-• Free options exist but premium tools offer better automation and AI features
+• Free options exist but premium tools offer better automation, AI features, and data privacy

 Related video from YouTube

-An email digest service is a tool that consolidates multiple email subscriptions, newsletters, or feeds into a single, organized summary.
-Instead of receiving dozens of individual emails throughout the day, you get one curated digest at a scheduled time—typically daily or weekly.
+An email digest service is a tool that consolidates multiple newsletters and subscriptions into a single, organized summary delivered on your schedule.
+Instead of receiving dozens of individual emails throughout the day, you get one curated digest — typically daily or weekly.
+According to SaneBox's 2025 data, only 24% of emails are important enough to stay in your inbox, making digest tools essential for filtering signal from noise.

 There are three main types of email digest services: